JLW-Dev-Coder/games.virtuallaunch.pro/README.md

 Games are fully **drop-in** with secure token tracking and optional Stripe purchases. `tax-spin-wheel.js` is the first example module ready to deploy.

 ---

-I can also draft a **complete `tax-spin-wheel.js` file** that includes **animations, token deduction, pop-ups, scoreboard, and Stripe checkout integration** so you could deploy it immediately.

-Do you want me to create that full example next?